 Your leader will take you to a local activity centre where a range of activities will be on offer.
-We have not risk assessed all activities and only those listed in our trip notes are recommended.
 It is against company policy for leaders to facilitate the booking of any activities that have not been risk assessed or do not adhere to our company’s Responsible Travel policy and ethos.
 This includes organising transport to and from these activities in our vehicles.
 If you are interested in the optional helicopter flight ( 12 minutes or 25 minutes ) we endorse the following operator only: Zambezi Helicopter co CAA Zimbabwe.
-Your leader can help you arrange this.

 Day 2 Victoria Falls

 Visit the magnificent Victoria Falls.
 This thundering curtain of water is about a mile wide, falling 108 metres into a narrow gorge below.
 In the wet season, the spray created can rise up an incredible 400 metres and the falls become an impressive raging torrent.
 In the dry season, the view of the falls is unobstructed by spray and you can see little islets in the river below.

 Day 3 Bulawayo